Community Safety Partnership

 - reducing re-offending

-The Community Safety Board meets on a quarterly basis and is supported by a range of operational Groups that deliver the actions identified with the annual Partnership Plan.
-These operational Groups include:
+The Community Safety Board meets on a quarterly basis and is supported by a range of operational groups that deliver the actions identified with the annual Partnership Plan.

 By working together, these organisations have a greater impact on preventing crime and disorder and can develop more effective and sustainable solutions to better protect, support and empower local residents to feel safe and secure living within Gateshead.